18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-questions/index.md

 - Talk about projects in which you train some models
 - Have you used Horovod?
 - Do you have experience in distributed training?
-- Do you have experience in serving models for hundreds of thousands of users or more?
+- Do you have experience serving models for hundreds of thousands of users or more?
 - Coding test: implement binary search

 ### Hard round 09